Alaska Lease Agreement By Type (6)

 Landlord-Tenant Act

-The landlord-tenant laws are mandated by the Alaska Uniform Residential Landlord and Tenant Act (URLTA) that include:
+The Alaska Uniform Residential Landlord and Tenant Act (URLTA) mandates landlord-tenant laws.[1]

-- Responsibilities – Both the landlord and tenant are required to keep the property clean and habitable.
+- Responsibilities – The landlord and tenant must keep the property clean and habitable.

 - Heating and Pest Infestations – The landlord must provide heating and address any pest infestation issues.